In Exercises 15–22, test the claim about the population variance ... | Study Prep in Pearson+

 1

 Step 1: Identify the null hypothesis (H₀) and the alternative hypothesis (H₁).
-The null hypothesis is H₀: σ² ≤ 19, and the alternative hypothesis is H₁: σ² > 19.
-This is a right-tailed test because the claim is that the population variance is greater than 19.
+The null hypothesis is H₀: σ ≥ 40, and the alternative hypothesis is H₁: σ < 40.
+This is a left-tailed test since the claim is that the population standard deviation is less than 40.

-Step 2: Determine the test statistic formula for a chi-square test for variance.
-The formula is χ² = ((n - 1) * s²) / σ₀², where n is the sample size, s² is the sample variance, and σ₀² is the hypothesized population variance.
+Step 2: Determine the test statistic to use.
+Since this is a test about the population standard deviation, use the chi-square test statistic formula: χ² = ((n - 1) * s²) / σ₀², where n is the sample size, s is the sample standard deviation, and σ₀ is the hypothesized population standard deviation.

-Step 4: Determine the critical value for the chi-square distribution at the given significance level α = 0.1 and degrees of freedom (df = n - 1).
-Use a chi-square distribution table or statistical software to find the critical value for df = 16.
+Step 4: Determine the critical value for the chi-square distribution.
+Use the chi-square table with degrees of freedom (df) = n - 1 = 12 - 1 = 11 and a significance level of α = 0.01 for a left-tailed test.
+Find the critical value χ²_critical corresponding to these parameters.

-Step 5: Compare the calculated test statistic to the critical value.
-If the test statistic is greater than the critical value, reject the null hypothesis H₀.
+Step 5: Compare the calculated χ² value to the critical value χ²_critical.
+If χ² < χ²_critical, reject the null hypothesis H₀.
 Otherwise, fail to reject H₀.
-Interpret the result in the context of the claim.
+Interpret the result in the context of the claim about the population standard deviation.

 Verified video answer for a similar problem: